 Hearing Before an Individual Conduct Officer

-A student who wishes to file a judicial complaint with the Dean of Students Office but who does not wish to pursue a Hearing Panel Resolution may request a hearing before an Individual Conduct Officer, hereafter referred to as an ICO.
-(Usually the Coor.
-Of Student Conduct or an appropriate trained conductofficer) as described in this Section.
+A student who wishes to file a conduct complaint with the Office of the Dean of Students but who does not wish to pursue a hearing panel resolution may request a hearing before an Individual Conduct Officer, hereafter referred to as an ICO.
+(Usually the Associate Dean of Students or an appropriate trained conduct officer) as described in this section.

 The ICO process is a student conduct hearing; it is not mediation.
 The accused student is expected to attend the proceedings which may move forward in their absence and a decision will be rendered based on the information provided.

 - A hearing before an ICO provides an opportunity for the complainant to confront the accused student, in the presence of, and facilitated by, a professional hearing officer, and to communicate their feelings and perception regarding the incident, the impact of the incident, and their wishes and expectations regarding outcomes and protection in the future.
 The accused student will have an opportunity to fully respond.